Convulsionnaires of Saint-Médard: Response from the Philosophes

 While the anti-hierarchical spirit of the convulsionnaire movement may have appealed to some of the philosophes, they generally looked down upon the phenomenon as a whole as emblematic of religious fanaticism.
 Historian Lindsay Wilson has suggested that the convulsionnaires challenged the philosophes ideal of an enlightened public.

 For Voltaire, the convulsionnaire phenomenon epitomized irrational superstition and fraudulent religion.
 He attacked them repeatedly in his writings, and he never wrote about his brother who participated in the movement.
-Diderot saw the convulsionnaire phenomenon as not only a "sect of fools," but as the link between female nervous disorders and religious fanaticism.
+Denis Diderot saw the convulsionnaire phenomenon as not only a "sect of fools," but as the link between female nervous disorders and religious fanaticism.
 Some philosophes, including d'Alembert and La Condamine, attended secret convulsionnaire meetings as observers.
 D'Alembert, who observed a particularly bloody secours, argued that the convulsions would lose their appeal if only they were made public.
 He suggested putting them into the fair, perhaps as a kind of side-show, and charging spectators to watch.
 He predicted that the exposure and ridicule of the convulsionnaires would discredit the entire Jansenist movement, leaving it to fall into obscurity.
 La Mettrie frequented the assemblies and even assisted at one.
 Strayer speculates that La Mettrie's experience may have influenced some of his physiological theories.

-David Hume, the father of empiricism, wrote, "There surely never was a greater number of miracles ascribed to one person, than those, which were lately said to have been wrought in France upon the tomb of Abbé Paris, the famous Jansenist, with whose sanctity the people were so long deluded. ... many of the miracles were immediately proved upon the spot, before judges of unquestioned integrity, attested by witnesses of credit and distinction, in a learned age, and on the most eminent theatre that is now in the world."
+David Hume, the father of empiricism, wrote: "There surely never was a greater number of miracles ascribed to one person, than those, which were lately said to have been wrought in France upon the tomb of Abbé Paris, the famous Jansenist, with whose sanctity the people were so long deluded. ... many of the miracles were immediately proved upon the spot, before judges of unquestioned integrity, attested by witnesses of credit and distinction, in a learned age, and on the most eminent theatre that is now in the world."